 The largest religious monument in the world, Angkor Wat in Cambodia is also the largest Hindu temple complex.
 Built in the early 12th century, Angkor Wat was the first temple to be dedicated to Vishnu rather than Shaivism.
 The temple mountain and galleried temple were designed to represent Mount Meru, where the Devas of Hindu mythology resided, and today Angkor Wat appears on Cambodia’s national flag.
 The modern name ‘Angkor Wat’ means ‘Temple City’ and this stunning, expansive monument certainly feels like a city, although today the temple is used by Theravada Buddhists rather than Hindus.
 It continues to draw visitors from across the globe with its classic Khmer architecture and harmonious design.

-Author Bio: Nicole Bailey traveller by nature who, when not chained to her desk, can be found exploring new places, learning different cultures and escaping the humdrum of the 9 to 5.
+Author Bio: Nicole Bailey is a traveller by nature who, when not chained to her desk, can be found exploring new places, learning different cultures and escaping the humdrum of the 9 to 5.